JoyMutheuMusyoka/Efficient-Writers-App/README.md

- Efficient Writers Inc.
+About my App: Efficient Writers

-The Efficient Writers Inc. is a unique AI-powered freelancing platform designed to connect academic and article writers in Kenya with prospective employers.
+Efficient Writers is a unique AI-powered freelancing platform designed to connect academic and article writers in Kenya with prospective employers.
 The app aims to streamline the freelancing process.

 FEATURES OF EFFICIENT WRITERS APP